fiveham/NC-elections/README.md

 #### pp

 `pp` does not need to `=` anything.
 Its mere presence in the url causes the Polling Place layer to display automatically when the page loads.

+#### bounds

+`bounds` can `=` a string that looks like this: `ea-79.3378we-80.00401no34.70315so34.0367` made of four boundary terms all squished together in any order.
+Each boundary term is the first two letters of the boundary's cardinal direction followed by the latitude or longitude of that boundary in degrees.

+If `bounds` is specified, then when the map loads it will fit itself to the specified box.
+If a center `lat` and `lng` and/or a `zoom` value have also been specified, then they are ignored.

 ## Warning